mareann/ClickyGame/README.md

 # ClickyGame

-# memory game with React where application's UI is broken into components, manages component state, and responds to user events.
+# Memory game with React where application's UI is broken into components, manages component state, and responds to user events.

 ### ClickyGame screen